dbdesign-students-spring2024/7-web-app-MichaelJiang3174/README.md

 - **Delete**: Remove products that are out of stock or discontinued.

 ## All of the work is done by myself

+## I am not be able to host on web server.
+I will keep trying and go to office hour for help.